-Medicare is a government-sponsored healthcare program that’s usually for those ages 65 and older, but there are some exceptions.
+Medicare is a government-sponsored health insurance program that’s typically for those age 65 and older, but there are some exceptions.
 A person may qualify for Medicare at a younger age if they have certain medical conditions or disabilities.

 Read on to learn about some of the age exceptions for Medicare coverage.

-The following are some circumstances in which you might qualify for Medicare before age 65.
+The following are some circumstances when you might qualify for Medicare before age 65.

 If you’ve received Social Security Disability Insurance (SSDI) for 24 months, you’ll automatically be enrolled in Medicare on the 25th month after your first SSDI check was received.

 According to the Centers for Medicare & Medicaid Services (CMS), in 2019 there were 8.5 million people with disabilities on Medicare.